LibreCAD/docs/ref/menu.rst

 --------

 .. csv-table::
+    :widths: 20, 10, 15, 55
+    :header-rows: 1
+    :stub-columns: 0

-   :header: "Menu Item", "Icon", "Short-cut", "Description"
+    "Menu Item", "Icon", "Short-cut", "Description"
-   :widths: 40, 10, 15, 110

     "Tab mode", , "", "Toggles LibreCAD to a tabbed drawing space.
 Each open drawing is on its own tabbed drawing window when the tabbed mode is active (checked)."
     "*Currently opened drawings*", , "", "List the current open drawing(s).
 The item with the checked box is the active drawing."

 Help
 ----

 .. csv-table::
+    :widths: 20, 10, 15, 55
+    :header-rows: 1
+    :stub-columns: 0

-   :header: "Menu Item", "Icon", "Short-cut", "Description"
+    "Menu Item", "Icon", "Short-cut", "Description"
-   :widths: 40, 10, 15, 110

     "Online", , "", "Displays links to online resources; Wiki, User's Manual, Command, Style Sheets, Widgets, Forum and Release Information."
     "About", |icon00|, "", "Displays with information about the current version of LibreCAD and web links: to the ''Contibutors'', License and ''The Code'' repository."
     "License", , "", "Displays the license text (GNU General Public License version 2)."

 ..
 Icon mapping: